Lorca. The House of Bernarda Alba. Bernarda.

 Bernarda’s actions are determined by her obsession with family honour, the importance attached to appearances and to the status or esteem her family enjoys in the village.
 What her daughters think is immaterial, what she demands is a “plausible veneer and family harmony” (Act III, 182) and her daughters’ only “right” is that of obedience (Act II, 173).

-Bernard’s attachment to the importance of honour and status is based on class consciousness, and she assumes a superior attitude where the men of the village are concerned.
+Bernard’s attachment to the importance of honour and status is based on class consciousness.
+The poor she dismisses as “animals” (Act I, 123), and she assumes a decidedly superior attitude where the men of the village are concerned.
 None of them is good enough for her daughters: “The men here don’t belong to their class.
 Do you want me to hand them over to any labourer?” she asks La Poncia (Act I, 134).
 Later, again talking to La Poncia, she is adamant that Enrique Humanas was not welcome to court Martirio: “My blood will not be mixed with that of the Humanas as long as I live.
 His father was a farmhand” (Act II, 170).
 She admits, in fact, to having actively intervened, sending Enrique a message not to turn up at the window, a place authorised by custom for safe conversations between a lady and her admirer (Act II, 169).
 But no man is allowed to enter the house, not even those who have attended her second husband’s funeral service (whereas several women mourners are present Act I, 125).

 Bernarda’s demand of total obedience allows no room for forgiveness and no room for disagreement, as she make clear when she supports Prudencias’s husband’s refusal to forgive his daughter: “He’s done the right thing … A daughter who disobeys stops being a daughter and becomes an enemy” (Act II, 178).